st4sd/overview/src/pages/restart.md

 ```

 **Note:** specifying `restartHookOn` overrides the default, which is `ResourceExhausted` (see [here](#special-case:-submissionfailed) for why `SubmissionFailed` is not included here).
-Therefore you must explicitly specify `ResourceExhausted` in the custom list you give to `restartHookOn` if you want to restart on this exit-reason in addition to others.
+Therefore, you must explicitly specify `ResourceExhausted` in the custom list you give to `restartHookOn` if you want to restart on this exit-reason in addition to others.

 ### Controlling the number of restart attempts